mongodb/specifications/source/crud/crud.rst

     /**
      * The number of documents to return per batch.
      *
-     * When using the OP_QUERY wire protocol, this is combined with limit to create the numberToReturn value.
+     * This is combined with limit to create the OP_QUERY numberToReturn value.
      *
      * @see http://docs.mongodb.org/manual/reference/method/cursor.batchSize/
      */